January 25, 2018 |

 See the stunning new Coco Crush collection now by visiting chanel.com.

-Creative Direction by Jimmy Kontomanolis.
+Photography by: Creative Direction by Jimmy Kontomanolis.
 Video produced by Harold Estime and Anthony Pearson.
 Photography by Chris Carter.
 Styling by Katherine Lande.
 Hair by Danny Jelaca.
 Makeup by Daniel Pazos and Scharon Isse.
 Manicures by Krisitna Konarski.
 Shoot Location: W South Beach.
 Clothing, accessories and jewelry provided by Chanel